blukatdevelopment/FPS_Framework/Planning/README.md

 - DONE target should receive damage
 - DONE swing should end

-A melee weapon should receive collision signals from a hitbox.

-When damageActive,and colliding with another actor (not its wielder), it should make the other actor ReceiveDamage and then set damageActive to false.

 **SpawnPoint**
 A spawn point should be a spatial a level designer can place within a level scene.
 An enum should decide whether a spawn point is for actors